ruckus/quickbooks-ruby/README.md

 Cody Caughlan

 ## Contributors
-`quickbooks-ruby` has been a community effort and I am thankful for all the amazing contributors.
-If I have missed your name please email me or submit a Pull Request.
+`quickbooks-ruby` has been a community effort and I am extremely thankful for all the [amazing contributors](https://github.com/ruckus/quickbooks-ruby/network/members).

-* Bruno Buccolo
-* Christian Pelczarski
-* Eggy
-* Evan Walsh
-* Exe Curia
-* Jason Dew
-* jleo3
-* Joe Wright
-* Josh Wilson
-* Pavel Pachkovskij
-* Sean Xie
-* Steven Chau
-* Washington Luiz

 ## License